 - Forceful let-down or milk ejection reflex: This refers to the fact that your milk production is so abundant and comes out with such a strong flow, that your baby will try to swallow all of it.
 If your little one presents some of these symptoms you may have this reflex:

-- She holds the nipple while eating.
+- They hold the nipple while eating.

-- She spits frequently.
+- They spit frequently.

-- She has gases.
+- They have gases.

-- She refuses to be breastfed periodically.
+- They refuse to be breastfed periodically.

 a) For the milk excess: